-You can find a copy of Etsy’s seller policy from the website.
-It talks about the rights and obligations of Etsy sellers including guidelines on what may be sold on each of their categories.
+You can find a copy of Etsy’s seller policy on their website.
+It outlines the rights and obligations of Etsy sellers including guidelines on what may be sold on each of their categories.

-Etsy shop announcement tells your buyers why they are here and what makes you great.
-It’s a way for you to communicate to your customers the main points quickly, you may sell yourself and make connections.
+Your Etsy shop announcement tells your buyers why they’re here and what makes you great.
+It’s a way for you to quickly communicate the main points to your customers, and a good opportunity to advertise your business and make connections.
 When used correctly, it can be an excellent way to sell your shop items.

 Your Etsy shop announcement is at the top of your shop under the main header.
 It forms part of your SEO on Etsy and should contain keywords related to your shop as the first few lines are searchable in Google.

 Social media is essential when you have an Etsy shop.
-In fact, Etsy now gives you easy access to connect your Facebook and Twitter to your shop so you can keep your fans in the loop!
+In fact, Etsy now gives you an opportunity to connect your Facebook and Twitter to your shop so you can keep your fans in the loop!
 There are also sharing tools like a pin-it button for Pinterest users to quickly pin your items to their pinboards.

 Facebook, Instagram, Pinterest, and Twitter can all be helpful for craft business owners.
 Just make sure you include links in your shop description so that customers can find you there.

-With a million items on the site and thousands of storefronts, Etsy has become the most popular place to sell for the home business.
+With a million items on the site and thousands of storefronts, Etsy has become the most popular place to sell if you have a home business idea.
 The site allows anyone to make a living selling handmade, vintage, or art supplies, affordably.

 So the only major barrier left between you and sales is visibility and getting people to focus on your items among all the other items for sale.
-Etsy gives you the storefront, but you must do your own marketing on Etsy, and social media is the way to do this.
+Etsy gives you the storefront, but you must do your own marketing on Etsy, and social media is the way to do branding and marketing.

 Shoppers are more likely to buy from shops where they receive great service.
 Provide customers with the option to contact you by email, phone or chat.
 Keep your customers happy by replying quickly to any questions and feedback.
 Make sure to respond favorably to your customers if any problems arise, even if you feel that the issue wasn’t your fault.
 When on social media, be sure to reply to any comments or inquiries.